-17 Law Enforcement Blogs to Keep Police Officers Up to Date
+10 Law Enforcement Blogs to Keep Police Officers Up to Date

 As a police officer, your career is full of high-priority work.
 Staying sharp in the field matters for your life as well as the lives of co-workers, criminals and the community at large.
 Legislation and policy changes, new procedures and local news are constantly changing.
-Keeping up-to-date with industry happenings could be a matter of life and death.
+Keeping up to date with industry happenings could be a matter of life and death.

-17 top law enforcement blogs
+10 Top law enforcement blogs

-This idea-packed blog belongs to former Baltimore Police officer, Peter Moskos.
+This idea-packed blog belongs to former Baltimore Police Officer Peter Moskos.
 His blog features excerpts from police officers everywhere responding to events in the media and the rigors of the job.
 For a fair and fast-paced look at the life and opinions of cops everywhere, look no further.

 3. Cops Alive

-“Many people who serve, and who have served, in law enforcement bear the scars of the cumulative stresses that accompany the career…When you read the statistics, it’s not about the bad guys killing us, it’s about other things like heart attacks, suicide, alcoholism and stress,” the blog states.
+Law enforcement can be a hazardous profession—but these hazards aren’t always obvious.
+John Marx, founder of Cops Alive, is well aware of that fact.
+“Many people who serve, and who have served, in law enforcement bear the scars of the cumulative stresses that accompany the career.
+When you read the statistics, it’s not about the bad guys killing us, it’s about other things like heart attacks, suicide, alcoholism and stress,” the blog states.

 4. Motor Cop

-A world apart from your average cop-blog, Raindogblue is a gathering of law-enforcement poetry and other creative work.
+A world apart from your average cop blog, Raindogblue is a gathering of law-enforcement poetry and other creative work.
 You can read stories told in rich detail and poems that circle around everything job-related.
 The blog also boasts photography and the occasional guest memoir post.
-Visit this one for a more creative perspective on law-enforcement.
+Visit this one for a more creative perspective on law enforcement.

 Keep a pulse on the industry